wp-plugins/socialpublish/readme.txt

 6. Screenshot 6 - If the `access_token` is valid, you'll see an overview of the social media accounts you have connected to your SocialPublish account earlier.

 == Changelog ==

+= 1.1.1 =
+* Minor backwards compatibility fixes on editing an old post
+* Prevent PHP warning if fsockopen cannot connect to the server

 = 1.1 =
 * Made important changes to the SocialPublish API (current version = 0.2).